Drawing from Experience When Writing

 Admittedly, those are fairly straightforward examples.
 Also, they only address one side of the coin.
 What about your mom, Kevin, and pizza?
 What about your own experiences as a riverboat pilot on the Mississippi?
 How do you incorporate what you love from life, what you know from life, and what you love from literature?

-In my new novel What Once Was Home, I managed to do this.
+In one of my novels, What Once Was Home, I managed to do this.
 Not only did I have my cake and eat it too, I had all the cakes and ate them all.

 Let’s start with the literary aspect.
 Two of my favorite genres—in books, film, and gaming—are post-apocalyptic science fiction and military science fiction.
 Some examples would include the Posleen War Saga by John Ringo (aka The Legacy of the Aldenata), The Forever War by Joe Haldeman, Starship Troopers by Robert A. Heinlein (and the film adaptation), Alas, Babylon by Pat Frank, the Mad Max films, and the Fallout series of video games.
 Since What One Was Home is a post-apocalyptic military science fiction novel, it’s clear that I wrote what I love from a literary standpoint.

 What about Kevin?
 Well, there’s several things that I love in life that I drew from for the book.
-The breathtaking countryside of western North Carolina is the main setting, my love for my late father and what he taught me about life are major themes that Jace experiences, and how much I absolutely love coffee is well-represented in the book; among other things.
+The breathtaking countryside of western North Carolina is the main setting, my love for my late father and what he taught me about life are major themes that Jace experiences, and how much I absolutely thrive on coffee is even represented in the book, among other things.

 This brings up my final piece of advice.
 In What Once Was Home, it was easy to incorporate what I know and what I love because it is set in the real world in the near future.
 But what if your story is set in a secondary fantasy world or the far reaches of space?
 How would you incorporate those elements there?